Sports Illustrated’ Magazine Now Under Ross Levinsohn

 They plan to rename the enterprise Sports Illustrated Media and extend the brand worldwide in partnership with Authentic Brands.

-Levinsohn was sued two times as an executive and became accused of fostering a place of job environment that turned into conducive to sexual harassment, NPR has previously mentioned.
+Levinsohn was sued two times as an executive and became accused of fostering a place of job environment that turned conducive to sexual harassment, NPR has previously mentioned.
 His company employers settled each proceeding against him and his co-defendants for undisclosed sums.

 Related Posts